Hilda (graphic novel series)

 Hilda (also known as Hildafolk) is a British children's graphic novel series written and illustrated by Luke Pearson and published by Nobrow Press.
 A television series adaptation was released on Netflix on 21 September 2018.
 Following the success of the Netflix series, several story book tie-ins were published.

 Content

-The graphic novels are set in a fantastic world resembling a late 20th century Scandinavia.
-They draw inspiration from Scandinavian folklore and the Moomins.
+The graphic novels are set in a fantastic world resembling a late 20th century Norse.
+They draw inspiration from Nordic folklore and the Moomins.
 The titular character is a small girl, who in the first two books lives with her mother in a cottage on a plain surrounded by mountains and forests, but later moves to the city Trolberg.
 Hilda's world is inhabited by regular people as well as fantastical creatures like trolls, giants, elves and spirits.
 In the fourth book, Hilda joins Trolberg's Sparrow Scouts.